-When you’ve won the League of Legends World Championships three times and are considered the best player to ever play the game, you can command an impressive salary.
+When you’ve won the League of Legends World Championship three times and are the most popular player to play the game, you can command an impressive salary.

-Lee “Faker” Sang-hyeok of SK Telecom T1 is the best League of Legends player ever, and the closest thing esports has to a household name.
-He has won countless titles since his professional debut on February 2013, including three world championships, one Mid-Season Invitational title, and multiple LCK regional titles under the SKT banner.
+T1’s Faker is considered the best League player ever and the closest thing esports has to a household name.
+He’s won countless titles since his professional debut in February 2013, including three world championships, two Mid-Season Invitationals, a Rift Rivals, and multiple LCK regional titles under the SKT banner.

 So how much does a player like that make?

 The fact is, we can’t know for certain.
 The only people who know that for sure are probably Faker himself and his accountant.
-He has revenue streams beyond just his professional play: There’s sponsorship opportunities, for one thing.
-Still, one recent report claimed that Faker was offered $2.5 million per year to resign with SK Telecom T1 following their third world championship win.
+He has revenue streams beyond just his professional play: There’re sponsorship opportunities and streaming revenues.

 Still, that’s comparing Faker to stars in established sports that have, in the case of soccer and football, built up their professional scenes for more than a century.
-League of Legends was released in 2009.
-Considering just how quickly esports has grown, it’s safe to assume the biggest esports stars are going to make even more money than Faker in the near future.
+League was released in 2009.
+Considering just how quickly esports has grown, it’s safe to assume the biggest esports stars of the future are going to make even more money than Faker a lot sooner than one might expect.